 I don’t mind if somebody pronounces my name wrong(wrong is a relative term here), because they are not familiar with my language.
 But I have an objection if somebody says that I’m doing it wrong.
 Every language is different and beautiful in its own way.
 It’s better to respect those differences.

-There are so diversity in pronounication even in one language being spoken in different part of the country or different part of world.
-Once I was watching a youtube video and a lady was saying that almond should be pronounced as uh-mond(l silent), many native English speaker complained saying “But in our country we call it almond(l is not silent)”.
+There are so diversity in pronunciation even in one language being spoken in different part of the country or different part of world.
+Once I was watching a YouTube video and a lady was saying that almond should be pronounced as uh-mond(l silent), many native English speaker complained saying “But in our country we call it almond(l is not silent)”.
 If somebody sees the name Kjellberg or Camila Cabello, they may not know that the names are actually pronounced as ‘Shell’-berg and Camila Cabe-oh.
 It’s most likely to mispronounce this names at first but once the name-bearer has conveyed how his/her name is pronounced, we can’t really go and tell them, “You know what?
 You pronounce your name wrongly.
 (Although I don’t have any idea of the language from which your parents chose the name from) let me teach you the correct way to pronounce it.”

-I receive many comments like-
+I receive many comments like:

-In the middle of any political discussion-
+In the middle of a political discussion.

-“You Bengalis think you’re rulling India”
+“You Bengalis think you’re ruling India.”

-“You Bengalis have the worst fake accent”
+“You Bengalis have the worst fake accent.”